jayanthns/fastapi-vibe-coding-template/README.md

 6. **Error Tracking**: Automatic exception logging with trace_id
 7. **Flexible**: Works in endpoints, services, repositories, and background tasks

-## 19) Flexible Caching
+## 19) Industry-Standard Caching with Automatic Fallback

-This application includes a flexible caching system that can use either Redis or in-memory cache based on configuration.
-The system automatically switches between Redis and memory cache based on the `USE_REDIS` flag.
+This application includes an industry-standard caching system with automatic fallback from Redis to memory cache for high availability.
+The system follows Netflix/Uber patterns for cache resilience.

+### Key Features

+- **🔄 Automatic Fallback**: Seamlessly switches from Redis to memory cache when Redis is unavailable
+- **🔄 Automatic Recovery**: Switches back to Redis when it recovers
+- **⚡ Zero Downtime**: Application continues working even when Redis fails
+- **📊 Comprehensive Monitoring**: Detailed logging and statistics for operational visibility
+- **🏗️ Industry Standard**: Follows best practices for high-availability systems

 ### Quick Start